RickCarlino/boilerplate/readme.md

 # Boilerplate

-This is my boilerplate.
-There are many like it, but this one is mine.
+This is my boilerplate for one off frontend projects.

-It's a bare minimum to get started with a TS / React project.
+I try to update it every 6 months or so to keep up with the JS tooling steam roller.

 ## Mandatory Screenshot